 All my clients looking at jail time ask me “can I get out of jail earlier than sentenced.”
 The answer is yes based off the parole system.
 For more serious crimes and repeat offenders, courts generally sentence defendants to what are known as split sentences.
 For example, a defendant can be sentenced to a 20 years sentence with 10 years to “serve” in jail.
 That means that the defendant has 10 years to serve in jail, followed by 10 years of probation.
+Contact one of our experienced Savannah criminal defense attorneys for more information and a free consultation.

 Defendants can get out jail early, however, under the parole system.
 O.C.G.A. §42-9-45 is the general statute in Georgia controlling parole.
 Here are the General Rules: